hallzhallz/hallzhallz.github.io/2020-04-25 Mikrotik hEX S/README.md

 ## Login to the router
  - Connect computer to one of the ports 2-4 and
    - SSH to the router on 192.168.88.1 with username 'admin' and password (blank).
+Note: newer versions have default password written on the back.
    - Winbox to the router using discovered MAC Address
  - use username 'admin' and password (blank).